betterscientificsoftware/bssw.io/CuratedContent/swr-panels-cc.md

 # Strategies for Working Remotely Panel Series

 <!--deck text start-->
-This *Strategies for Working Remotely Panel Series*, conducted by the IDEAS Productivity project, focusses on different aspects of working remotely.
+The *Strategies for Working Remotely Panel Series*, conducted by the IDEAS Productivity project, focusses on different aspects of working remotely.
 <!--deck text end-->